ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the POST request did not specify certain parameters and the Group Manager used default values different from the ones recommended in {{default-values}}, then the response payload MUST include also those parameters, specifying the values chosen by the Group Manager for the current group configuration.

-The Group Manager can register the link to the group-membership resource with URI specified in 'joining_uri' to a Resource Directory {{RFC9176}}{{I-D.hartke-t2trg-coral-reef}}, as defined in {{Section 2 of I-D.tiloca-core-oscore-discovery}}.
+The Group Manager can register the link to the group-membership resource with URI specified in 'joining_uri' to a Resource Directory {{RFC9176}}, as defined in {{Section 2 of I-D.tiloca-core-oscore-discovery}}.
 The Group Manager considers the current group configuration when specifying additional information for the link to register.

 Alternatively, the Administrator can perform the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to register.

 * The name of the OSCORE group MUST take the value specified in 'group_name' from the 2.01 (Created) response.

-* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter (when custom CBOR is used) or by the different 'app_group' link elements (when CoRAL is used) in the POST request.
+* The names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the 'app_groups' parameter in the POST request.

 * If also registering a related link to the Authorization Server associated with the OSCORE group, the related link MUST have as link target the URI in 'as_uri' from the 2.01 (Created) response.